yujin-dev/yujin-dev.github.io/_posts/2023-03-23-migration.md

 3. Insert data from S3 to Clickhouse with S3 table engine.

 # Parameters
+### [Snowflake] Unloading data
+- file format : csv
+    - compression : AUTO, GZIP, BZ2, BROTLI, ZSTD, DEFLATE, RAW_DEFLATE
+    - seems to be compression efficiency of `gzip` is higher.
+- file format : parquet
+    - compression : AUTO, LZO, SNAPPY
+    - data loading speed is much higher

+If the file format is csv, a parsing error may occur or empty string and NULL values ​​may be inserted without distinction when if the option is not properly set.
+However, parquet does not set the parsing value separately, and there is no case where an error occurs in parsing.

 ### [Snowflake] `COPY INTO` parameters settings
 `TYPE = CSV`